gpanders/vim-medieval/README.md

 ````

 The block labels must be of the form `<!-- OPTION: VALUE[,] [OPTION: VALUE[,]
-[...]]` where `OPTION` is one of `name`, `target`, or `require`.
-The label can
+[...]]` where `OPTION` is one of `name`, `target`, `require`, or `tangle`.
+The
-be preceeded by whitespace, but no other characters.
-The option values can be
+label can be preceeded by whitespace, but no other characters.
+The option
-composed of the following characters: `0-9A-Za-z_+.$#&-`.
-Note that the closing
+values can be composed of the following characters: `0-9A-Za-z_+.$#&-`.
+Note
-tag of the HTML comment is not required.
-This allows you to embed the code
+that the closing tag of the HTML comment is not required.
+This allows you to
-block within an HTML block comment so that the block will not be rendered in
+embed the code block within an HTML block comment so that the block will not be
-the final output.
+rendered in the final output.
 For example:

 ````markdown
 <!-- target: example